Our Board of Directors

 Laurel Malkin holds senior governance and volunteer leadership positions with a variety of top Canadian not-for-profit organizations.
 Professionally, she has made career contributions in the field of education, bringing special expertise in teaching and learning for gifted students to positions in both the United States and Canada – as a middle school teacher, community college instructor, and sessional faculty advisor at Brandon University.
 Based in Winnipeg, Laurel is now President of the Women’s Musical Club of Winnipeg, President of the Jewish Federation of Winnipeg, and a member of the Asper Jewish Community Centre Board of Directors, among many other appointments.

-Sarah Miller Wright is Senior Vice President, Digital, Product and Service Delivery at Shaw Communications.
-A seasoned Telecommunications Executive, she brings to NYO a track record transforming and innovating in areas of customer care, digital branding, operations, financial services, product development and digital strategy and execution.
-A graduate from York University in Social Science and Psychology, as well as currently studying to achieve her EMBA Class of 2020 at Ivey Business School at Western University, she lives and works in Calgary, Alberta.
+A seasoned cross-functional executive, she brings to NYO a track record of transforming and innovating in areas of customer experience design and implementation, operations, product development, and digital strategy and execution.
+A graduate of York University in Social Studies and Psychology, Sarah also completed an EMBA from the Richard Ivey Business School at Western University.
+She resides with her family in Waterloo, ON.

 Dr. Darius J. Bägli, MDCM, is a pediatric surgeon specializing in urology and reconstructive surgery at the Hospital for Sick Children in Toronto, a scientist at the Sickkids’ Research Institute, and deputy chief surgeon of SickKids.
 A native of the United States and raised in Montreal, he trained in physiology and medicine at McGill, and in urology at Harvard Medical School and the University of Washington.
 In addition to being a pediatric surgeon, Darius is also an accomplished pianist, having studied under Dorothy Morton and graduating in music (piano performance) from McGill University.